Gece

 12 January 2021

-5 dk'lık okuma
+4 dk'lık okuma

-Throughout centuries, witches have appeared in various forms such as wicked individuals, who were in league with the Devil, of the possession of necromantic powers.
+Throughout centuries, witches have appeared in various forms.
+Such as wicked individuals, who were in league with the Devil, of the possession of necromantic powers.
 Therefore, they were simply potential dangers for others.
 In Medieval Europe, Witchcraft was perceived to facilitate the summoning of demons, the Devil, and other evil spirits.

-Of course, the church had to power to punish any human being, and the priests, to exorcise anyone that they believed to be possessed by demons.
-That was a primitive time, where people have believed in old wives’ tales, more precisely, if the crops failed, if a child dies prematurely, -wow, or if livestock dies, people tend to blame all these on Witchcraft.
-Let’s get the bottom of Witchcraft first.
+Of course, the church had the power to punish any human being.
+The priests had the power to exorcise anyone possessed by demons.
+That was a primitive time when people believed in old wives’ tales.
+More precisely, people blamed witchcraft if the crops failed.
+They also blamed it if a child died prematurely.
+Additionally, they blamed witchcraft if livestock died.

 Deuteronomy 18:11-12: ‘‘Let there not be found among you anyone who immolates his son or daughter in the fire, nor a fortune-teller, soothsayer, charmer, diviner, or caster of spells, nor one who consults ghosts and spirits or seeks oracles from the dead.’’